stanislavb/en.coven.nu/game-mechanics/index.md

 Each player will begin the LARP with one, two or three out of the five powers.
 During the game the players can at any time go to the OFF-room and ask to receive a new power.

 The lottery system consists of pulling a coloured bead out of a bag: each power is represented by a colour.
-They are then given a coloured band and an info card.
-These are an OFF reminder to others of what powers you have and should be visible to other players at all times.

-The player also receives an info card with a reminder of how the new power works in-game.
 The new power does not have to be played on straight away.
-It is not until the coloured band is put on display that the player has put their new power into play.

-These info cards are also OFF.
-They can however be left out openly to allow other players to “sense” or “suspect” a new power is developing; or to simply remind others of what powers you have.
-But do not play on the new power until you see that the player in question has put it "into play” by putting the coloured band on.

 A player can choose to receive no new powers at all during the LARP, or all five powers in the first day.
 The player chooses their own pace based on the story they want to create for their character.

-*In order to participate in The Seven Trials you must have at least three powers by Saturday afternoon.
+*In order to participate in The Five Trials you should have at least three powers by Saturday afternoon.
 We will ask to talk to the interested players on Friday before the LARP.*

 ## Bloody, Easy and Tap Out